Surrendering Your Cat

 HART will accept the surrender of any cat into the shelter that we are physically and medically able to assist.
 If HART is not able to take a cat into the shelter, our volunteers will make suggestions to surrendering owners to try and help them find a way to either maintain their cat(s) in their home or find a suitable, long-term placement for their cat(s).
 HART does not turn away cats due to their owner's age, ethnicity, or financial circumstances.
 HART’s environment is open (no cages) and groups of cats live together in each room.
 Cats who cannot live with other cats will likely fare poorly in this environment and owners are encouraged to seek alternate placement for these cats.

 Most of our local communities hold contracts with other area shelters to take in stray animals.
 Please check which shelter covers your town here.
-If you find a stray cat, contact your local Police Department to reach the Animal Control Officer.
+If you find a stray cat, please reach out to your town/city's ACO.
+You can find your Animal Control Officer (ACO) on this page.
 The ACO should be able to assist you in determining what steps to take next and perhaps the appropriate shelter to bring the cat.
 Exceptions cannot be made for HART volunteers.

 If you find a stray cat in a community not covered by another local shelter, you may contact HART’s Intake Coordinator to see if HART is able to accept the cat - appointments are required to surrender a cat to HART.
 We do require a surrender fee for stray cats.
 Please complete any information you can on our Surrender Survey to help us determine if the stray cat can come to our shelter.